alchimya/cc-crazy-monkey/README.md

 # cc-crazy-monkey
-A Single Pya Line Slot Machine made with (love and...)
+A Single Pay Line Slot Machine made with (love and...)
 Cocos Creator :)

 # What is this?
 Crazy Monkey is a 5-reel single-line slot machine developed with the new (amazing) game development tool Cocos Creator.
+The project has been made starting with the first public beta version (0.71) and at the moment of this writing I'm using the 1.0.1

 ![ScreenShot](https://raw.github.com/alchimya/cc-crazy-monkey/master/screenshots/cc-crazy-monkey.png)

 <br/>
 Cocos Creator, released as public beta in march 2016, is a complete package of game development tools and workflow, including a game engine (based on Cocos2d-x), resource management, scene editing, game preview, debug and publish one project to multiple platforms.
 In this project/tutorial, I'm going to show some useful Cocos Creator features and at the same time I'll speak about some basic slot machines concept.
-For further informations about Cocos Craetor visit http://cocos2d-x.org
+For further informations about Cocos Creator visit http://cocos2d-x.org

 # The slot machine
 The slot machine discussed here, is a 5-reel single-line slot machine where each reel, made with a set of 9 symbols, has 32 stops.
-Here the symbols used to make the reels
+Here the symbols used to make the reels:

 1) BANANA
 <br/>